marshmallow-code/apispec/README.rst

 Features
 ========

-- Supports OpenAPI Specification version 2 (f.k.a. the Swagger specification) with limited support for version 3
+- Supports the OpenAPI Specification (versions 2 and 3)
 - Framework-agnostic
 - Built-in support for `marshmallow <https://marshmallow.readthedocs.io/>`_
 - Utilities for parsing docstrings